ramwin/django-file-manager/README.md

 # django-file-manager
 manage your file with a django app.
-It can remove the duplicate file
+It can remove the duplicate file, and backup your file

 # Features
 * [x] backup multi directory